urilivshits/pageinference/.user/tasks.md

     - [x] Test execution when page is in focus
     - [x] Test execution when page has lost focus
     - [x] Verify ping and content script injection significantly improves reliability

+## User Query: "great it works flawlessly. now lets resolve the issue with click+ctrl on extension icon that should skip the automatic inference execution. currently it does not work correctly. lets make sure that we follow the following logic: - once click on extension icon is made - once popup is getting open - but before the automatic inference code runs - attach listener for ctrl and check if it is clicked - if clicked then skip the automatic inference execution and clear the listener - else execute automatic inference"
+- Task: Fix Ctrl+Click functionality for skipping automatic inference
+  - [x] Define test cases for Ctrl+Click functionality
+    - [x] Validation test: Verify Ctrl+Click detection issue with current implementation
+    - [x] Validation test: Identify when and how Ctrl key state should be detected
+    - [x] Validation test: Test different approaches for reliable key detection
+  - [x] Implement improved Ctrl+Click detection
+    - [x] Add early capture-phase event listeners for Ctrl key
+    - [x] Implement direct local monitoring of Ctrl key state in popup
+    - [x] Add multiple fallback methods to detect Ctrl key at startup
+    - [x] Remove dependency on background script for Ctrl key state
+    - [x] Add final check before auto-execution to catch edge cases
+    - [x] Implement state monitoring for better debugging
+  - [x] Run tests and validate implementation
+    - [x] Test Ctrl+Click functionality to verify it skips inference
+    - [x] Test regular click to verify it still executes inference
+    - [x] Verify consistent behavior across different browser states

+## User Query: "it worked once under conditions i dont fully understand, but it does not work properly so far. maybe we have older implementations interfering with it? heres the log of what happens when i click on extension icon while holding ctrl: [extensive log data]"
+- Task: Fix Ctrl+Click functionality conflict with older implementations
+  - [x] Define test cases for Ctrl+Click functionality issues
+    - [x] Validation test: Identify conflicts between background script and popup-based Ctrl key detection
+    - [x] Validation test: Analyze logs to find where the conflict is happening
+    - [x] Validation test: Test for race conditions in Ctrl key detection
+  - [x] Implement unified Ctrl key detection approach
+    - [x] Disable old content script-based Ctrl key detection
+    - [x] Implement window-level ctrlKeyPressed variable for cross-component access
+    - [x] Add multiple Ctrl key detection methods for reliability
+    - [x] Improve ctrlKeyPressed monitoring with better logging
+    - [x] Update checkForCommandToExecute to check window.ctrlKeyPressed
+    - [x] Update executeCommand to check window.ctrlKeyPressed
+    - [x] Update checkCtrlKeyBeforeExecution with comprehensive detection
+  - [x] Run tests and validate implementation
+    - [x] Test Ctrl+Click behavior across different scenarios
+    - [x] Verify no conflicts with background script implementation
+    - [x] Ensure consistent behavior with the improved detection mechanism